swissup/swissup.github.io/m1/extensions/lightboxpro/configuration.md

 ![Lightbox popup](/images/m1/extensions/lightbox-pro/general.png)

 Select **Yes** to enable Lightbox Pro extension.

-You have also to select the pre-configured type for image.
+You can also select style of popup window for image:
+ -  drop shadow;
+ -  glossy-dark;
+ -  outer-glow;
+ -  rounded-black;
+ -  rounded-white.

+With option `Product Image layout` you can choose between default layout with thumbnails and slider with all images.

 ### Image sizes